NishkarshRaj/100DaysofMLCode/2_Data_Preprocessing/README.md

 * Logic: Scan entire row, if the data is missing, replace with average else replace with old content.
 * To access all element column wise: PointerToDataSet$column
 * ifelse: Three parameters -> Condition, If True, If false

+## Encoding Categorical Data

+Categorical variables are those which take only particular set of values as input.
+For example: Variable taking values in form of only Yes/No.

+For sake of ease in programming, we want to use equations in our algorithm in only Numeric form.
+So, there is a need to encode categorical data into numerical form.

+## 1. Encoding Categorical Data in Python